JPMorgan, Goldman Sachs delay workers' return to U.K. offices

-NEW YORK, June 16 (Reuters) - Global banks JPMorgan Chase & Co and Goldman Sachs are delaying plans for workers to return to U.K. offices after the government extended its COVID-19 restrictions until mid-July due to the rapid spread of the more infectious Delta variant.
+NEW YORK (Reuters) - Global banks JPMorgan Chase & Co and Goldman Sachs are delaying plans for workers to return to U.K. offices after the government extended its COVID-19 restrictions until mid-July due to the rapid spread of the more infectious Delta variant.

-JPMorgan Chase & Co (JPM.N), which is requiring the majority of U.S. staff to return next month, notified U.K.-based employees that its broad return-to-office plans are on hold until July, according a memo to its staff.
+JPMorgan Chase & Co, which is requiring the majority of U.S. staff to return next month, notified U.K.-based employees that its broad return-to-office plans are on hold until July, according a memo to its staff.

 The investment banks had planned to bring more staff back to offices--on a rotational basis, subject to a 50% occupancy cap--on some of the quickest timelines.